kairosilveira/kairosilveira/README.md

 - [House Price Regression]:
 Data science project to extract insights from data and create a machine learning model to predict prices in the real state market.<br/>

+- [MNIST-with-ScikitLearn]:
+In this small computer vision project, I use the famous MNIST dataset to build a model.
+The goal is to apply techniques of dimensionality reduction and Bayesian Optimization for quicker hyperparameter tuning.<br/>

  - [Titanic Competition]:
 This is a kaggle competition for begginers that I used to show how to use sklearn pipelines for data preparation and how to tune the hyperparameters of the pipeline transformers and predictors with GridSearchCV. <br/>

-- [MNIST-with-ScikitLearn]:
-In this small computer vision project, I use the famous MNIST dataset to build a model for the Kaggle competition and I also try to classify some images that I made myself(still working on it).
-I do this using scikitlearn.<br/>
 --------------

 ####  Contact me here: